Garden Brick Wall Cost in 2024

 What Does Building a Garden Wall Entail?

-There are a number of ways to build a garden wall, but generally, the job will entail the removal of existing fence panels, preparation of groundwork including foundations, supply of all bricks, sand/cement/mortar mix and any posts/copings, laying of footings and the bricks, plus removal and disposal of all waste and clean up after the wall.
+There are a number of ways to build a garden wall, but generally, the job will entail the removal of existing structures (like a fence or wall), preparation of groundwork including foundations, supply of all materials (bricks, the sand/cement/mortar mix, and any posts/copings), laying of footings and the bricks, plus removal and disposal of all waste and clean up after the wall.

 This sounds like a lot of hard work, and it is!
-Which is why most will hire a bricklayer to do the work for them rather than take on the task themselves.
-A tradesperson can take 2-3 days working on a wall, depending on the size and skin choices.
+Which is why most will hire tradespeople to do the work for them rather than take on the task themselves.
+Tradespeople can take 2 - 3 days working on building a garden wall, depending on the size and skin choices.

 Day One